api3dao/vitepress-docs/docs/reference/airnode/latest/packages/deployer.md

 ### Reverting to a previous version

-In case you want to revert to one of the previous versions of your deployment, you can do so with the `rollback` command.
+Revert to a previous version of a deployment using the `rollback` command.

 #### rollback